Updated on January 21st, 2022

 After this, I was ready to start importing to Photo Supreme.
 Fingers crossed.

 Photo Supreme opened and started to import the files, from their root folder.
 It took ages to import and for some reason, the progress bar was not being updated so I thought PSU crashed.
 I killed the process using the OS Activity Monitor and started the import session again.
 Bummer, same thing!

 After the third time, I decided to go out for lunch and spent some time out from home.
 When I arrived, to my surprise, PSU finished the import without any issues.
 At that time I had no idea how long it took to import the 30K images.
-It was maybe just a minor but annoying bug with the progress bar.
+It has been maybe just a minor, but annoying bug with the progress bar.

 According to IDimager, sometimes Media Pro creates inconsistencies in XMP and Exif/IPTC and it's recommended to convert the metadata to XMP.
 This is done by selecting the thumbnails and then right-click on one of them and select Metadata - Convert Metadata to XMP.